digitaltrails/vdu_controls/README.md

 * 2.1.3
   * Fix the ignore-VDU user-electable remedy for when ddcutil cannot communicate with a VDU.
   * Avoid abrupt u-turns in automatic brightness, don't reassess the lux level while making an adjustment.
+  * Update the EDID-parser to accept the command line output from ddcutil 2.2.

 * 2.1.2
   * Replace the Preset-scheduler with an implementation that remains accurate after PC-sleep/hibernation.